badrinathvm/crewai-flows-research-content/README.md

 git clone <repository-url>
 cd content-research-crew
 crewai install

+# Install via python way
+python main.py
 ```

 3. Configure your environment:
 - Copy `.env.example` to `.env`
 - Add your `OPENAI_API_KEY` to `.env`
+- You can also use Ollama, make sure to run ollama on your machine and point that url

 ## Configuration